InesAlbano/VI/js/README.md

 * Necessary variables: Countries, Years.
 * Uses *Q6.json*, it's a derived measure of the percentage of female employees in manager senior positions.
 ### If Poverty Level:
+#### (Except Slope Line)
 * Necessary variables: Countries, **Education level**, Years.
 * Uses *Q1.json*, it's a derived measure - represents an average of the level of poverty of men and women (with ages between 15-64), per level of education in a country for a certain year.
 This gives us information about how poverty-educational levels are related.
 ### If Gender Wage Gap:
 * Necessary variables: Countries, **Education level**, Years.
 * Uses *Q4_b.json*, it's a derived measure of the difference of income divided by the sum of the income of both sexes.

+# Slope Line
+### If Poverty Level:
+* Necessary variables: Countries, **Education level**, Years.
+* Uses *Q1_fm.json*, it's a derived measure - represents an average of the level of poverty of men and women (with ages between 15-64), per level of education in a country for a certain year.
+This gives us information about how poverty-educational levels are related.